Embed Code

 Number plate prefixesNone for local vehicles, 粤Z for cross-boundary vehicles

-Hong Kong was established as a colony of the British Empire after the Qing dynasty ceded Hong Kong Island in 1841–1842 as a consequence of losing the First Opium War.
+Hong Kong was established as a colony of the British Empire after the Qing dynasty ceded Hong Kong Island in 1841–1842 as a result of losing the First Opium War.
 The colony expanded to the Kowloon Peninsula in 1860 and was further extended when the United Kingdom obtained a 99-year lease of the New Territories in 1898.
 Hong Kong was occupied by Japan from 1941 to 1945 during World War II.
 The territory was handed over from the United Kingdom to China in 1997.
-Hong Kong maintains separate governing and economic systems from that of mainland China under the principle of one country, two systems.
+Hong Kong maintains separate governing and economic systems from those of mainland China under the principle of one country, two systems until 2047.

-Hong Kong is a highly developed territory and has a Human Development Index (HDI) of 0.955, ranking eighth in the world and currently the only place in Asia to be in the top ten.
-The city has the highest life expectancy in the world, and a public transport usage exceeding 90 per cent.
+Hong Kong is a highly developed territory and has a Human Development Index (HDI) of 0.955, ranking eighth in the world, and is currently the only place in Asia to be in the top ten.
+Hong Kong is categorized as an Alpha+ city by the Globalization and World Cities Research Network.
+The city has the highest life expectancy in the world, and has a public transport usage exceeding 90 per cent.

 Hong Kong Haze, HK Haze, Hong Kong Kush, HK Kush, Hong Kong OG